Harmon-Peak Relationship60

 Priya

-I opened the document pouch in the driver's absence to pre-stage the SDS check.
-Standard procedure.
-Fifteen seconds later I'm looking at an SDS dated November 2025.
-Fifteen months old.
+Opened the pouch to pre-stage the SDS check.
+Standard.
+Fifteen seconds later I'm holding an SDS dated November 2025.
 Pre-HCS 2024.

 Priya

-And the invoice references a 'Rev 7 Classification Update Bulletin 2026-CR-44-INT' that Harmon-Peak issued to all industrial accounts on December 1st.
-Five weeks ago.
-The SDS in my hand does not reflect it.
+And the invoice cites a 'Rev 7 Classification Update Bulletin 2026-CR-44-INT' Harmon-Peak sent on December 1st.
+The SDS in my hand doesn't reflect it.

 Priya